uniuuu/signaling-dockerized/README.md

 You can access the logs using `docker-compose logs`.
 Optionally you can also add a container name behind this command to see only the logs for a specific container.
 Further tips you can see with `docker-compose logs --help`.

 ### Updating
 You can update your stack with the `update.sh` script.
 It will pull this repository, the docker images, re-built the other docker images locally, recreate the containers and delete old ("dangling") images.

 With the parameter `-n` you can run the script in a non-interactive mode - this will run the deletion of the old images with a force flag, so that you wont be asked whether you want delete those old images or not.

-Further, you can also pass the `-d` parameter if you just want to prepare a update.
+Further, you can also pass the `-d` parameter if you just want to prepare an update.
 With this parameter there will be no container recreation (`docker-compose up -d`).

 ### Uninstalling
 Just do the following: